A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Categorical Preliminaries

-\paragraph{Day Convolution.} It is well-known that every monoid $M$ extends uniquely to a join-bilinear monoid on its powerset $\pow M$ whose multiplication agrees with $M$ on singletons.
-This construction has a categorical generalization~\cite{day70}: for a small monoidal category \((\C, \otimes, I)\), the category \(\PSh \C\) can be equipped with a monoidal structure \(*\), called the \emph{Day convolution}~\cite{day70}.
-A concrete formula is given by
+\subparagraph*{Day Convolution.} It is well-known that every monoid $M$ extends uniquely to a join-bilinear monoid on its powerset $\pow M$ whose multiplication agrees with $M$ on singletons.
+This construction has a categorical generalization~\cite{day70}: for a small monoidal category \((\C, \otimes, I)\), the category \(\PSh \C\) can be equipped with a unique monoidal structure \(*\) preserving colimits in both variables, called the \emph{Day convolution}~\cite{day70}.
+A concrete formula is therefore by